ilyaluber/vklc/README.md

+## Description
+this is browser scrypt for clearing VKontakte likes

 ## Instruction
 1. firstly, open this vk [page with your likes](http://vk.com/feed?section=likes)
 2. open DevTools console (in chrome: ctrl + shift + i )